Help your potential matches find common interests.

 also reading (and also loving) the Harry Potter series for the

 first time.
-Latest download (I kindle, because having a large
+Latest downloads (I kindle, because having a large

 library on my phone is more important--usually--than the sensual

-pleasure of turning pages) is Roberto Bolaño's The Savage
+pleasure of turning pages) are Roberto Bolaño's The Savage

-Detectives.
-I've really been getting into popular treatments of
+I've really been getting into popular treatments of scientific

 philosophy--Alan Lightman, David Eagleman.
 (Hint: if you do